 Yellow Scope was co-founded by Marcie Colledge, PhD, and Kelly McCollum, BS, MPH, less than a year ago.
 Marcie has a PhD in neuroscience from the University of North Carolina at Chapel Hill and an undergraduate degree in Human Biology.
 And Kelly has an MPH in Epidemiology and Biostatistics from Johns Hopkins Bloomberg School of Public Health and a BS in Biology.

 The scientists and moms felt they could make an important difference in helping develop the “STEM pipeline” for young girls.
-They launched a Kickstarter campaign (updated: you can now purchase on Amazon) earlier this week to help their company get off the ground.
+They launched a Kickstarter campaign earlier this week to help their company get off the ground.
 I got the chance to ask these busy women a few questions.

 What motivated you to create science kits for girls?

 After organizing several STEM nights at our kids’ school, we realized we worked well together.
 We also realized parents want more hands-on STEM opportunities with their children.